 Or, this can also happen, by the way, when we listen to – and implement – customer requests while forgetting that part of Customer Success may actually be saying “no” to requests that don’t drive (even the one requesting the feature) toward success.

-Sometimes customers ask for things they don’t need or that they had in other systems… and unless we truly understand what Success looks like for them, we may just say “yes” and build a feature which, ironically, ultimately leads to less success.
+Sometimes customers ask for things they don’t need or that they had in other systems… and unless we truly understand what their Desired Outcome is, we may just say “yes” and build a feature which, ironically, ultimately leads to less success.

-So whether it’s being lazy or working too hard at the wrong things and forgetting about your position as the subject matter expert, you must remember to keep Customer Success in mind.
+So whether it’s being lazy or working too hard at the wrong things and forgetting about your position as the subject matter expert, you must keep Customer Success in mind.

 So now, when you start redesigning the problematic screen, look at the screen (or, the “process” as I more accurately referred to it above) as part of the flow or journey from the customer’s POV… really understand what they need to see at that point to make them take the next step toward success.